 - Science will be taught in planned blocks by the class teacher which will have an enquiry-based approach.
 This is a strategy to enable the achievement of a greater depth of knowledge.

 - Through our planning, we involve problem-solving opportunities that allow children to explore for themselves.
 Children are encouraged to ask their own questions and be given opportunities to use their scientific skills and research to discover the answers.
-This curiosity is celebrated within the classroom.
 Planning involves teachers creating engaging lessons starting with an immersive experience.
 They are then taught the skills and knowledge needed.
 Our scientists then have the opportunity to practice these new skills through a practical application.
 Towards the end of the enquiry, children are given a challenge that they complete independently.

 Subjects we study…